Cross-Training for Swimmers

 What is cross-training?

-Cross-training is any type of training outside of the pool, that compliments a swimmer’s training programme.
+Cross-training is any form of training outside of the pool, that compliments a swimmer’s training programme.

 • Cross-training is usually performed to develop a swimmer’s strength and power, improve their fitness and increase their flexibility.